Custom VHH Antibody Development Services

 The immunization itself is carried out by one of our trusted specialized partners, who operate professional llama and alpaca facilities.
 Cortalix coordinates the process closely to ensure scientific alignment, quality, and timelines.

-• Library construction, phage display and clone selection in-house at Cortalix
+- Library construction, phage display, and clone selection in-house at Cortalix

-2. Selection & Enrichment (both routes)
+2. Selection & Enrichment (all routes)

 We optimize each round for stringency, specificity, and diversity, based on your application (diagnostic, therapeutic, etc.).